Search for the charmonium semi-leptonic weak decay $J/\psi\rightarrow D_s^-e^+\nu_e+c.c.$: Signal extraction

 According to Eq.~\eqref{eq:bf}, the values of $\epsilon_i$ and $\mathcal{B}_i$ are explicitly listed in Table~\ref{tab:sigeff}.
 In this table, the signal efficiency is defined as the ratio of events retained after all selection criteria to the total number of events in the signal MC sample.
 The signal yields $N_i^{\rm sig}$ for each tag mode are determined through a simultaneous unbinned maximum-likelihood fit to the $\umiss$ distributions for all modes.
 In the simultaneous fit, the $N_i^{\rm sig}$ are constrained by

 where $N_{\rm sig}$ denotes the total signal yield across all modes.
 Similarly, the number of background events for mode~$i$, $N_{i}^{\rm bkg}$, is constrained by

 where $N^{\rm incs}_i$ is the number of inclusive MC events remaining for mode~$i$ after all selections.
-The fit function is defined as
+The fit function for $\umiss$ distribution of all data events is defined as

 where $\mathcal{PDF}^{\rm sig}_i$ and $\mathcal{PDF}^{\rm incs}_i$ represent the probability density functions derived from the $\umiss$ distributions of the signal MC and inclusive MC samples for mode~$i$, respectively, and $\otimes$ denotes convolution.
+The signal shapes are modeled using a kernel density estimation approach implemented by the ROOT RooKeysPdf class.
 The parameters of the Gaussian function $G(\mu_i,\sigma_i)$ for each mode are fixed to the values given in Table~\ref{tab:congaus}, as obtained from fits to control samples (discussed in detail in Section~\ref{sec:uncertainty}).
+The variation of the Gaussian parameters ($\mu_i, \sigma_i$) among different modes reflects the differences in final-state particle content, particle kinematics, and the associated reconstruction uncertainties.
+These factors result in different detector responses and resolution effects for each mode, and thus require separate correction factors.
 The simultaneous unbinned maximum-likelihood fit to the $\umiss$ distributions for all modes, using the full dataset of $(10087 \pm 44) \times 10^6$ $\jpsi$ events, yields a total signal yield of $N_{\rm sig} = 5.7 \pm 4.5$, where the uncertainty is statistical.
 The fit results are shown in Figure~\ref{fig:fit}.
+The validity of this simultaneous fit approach has been verified by performing fits with and without these constraints, with consistent results found within statistical uncertainties.

-Since no significant signal is observed, an UL on the signal BF at the 90\% C.L. is set after incorporating all systematic uncertainties in Section~\ref{sec:uncertainty}, using a Bayesian approach~\cite{Beyasian}.
+Since no significant signal is observed, an UL on the signal BF at the 90\% C.L. is set after incorporating all systematic uncertainties in Section~\ref{sec:uncertainty}, using a Bayesian approach~\cite{LB2}.